 On July 1, 2021, we entered into a definitive agreement with Atotech (as amended from time to time, the "Implementation Agreement") to acquire Atotech, a leading process chemicals technology company and a market leader in advanced electroplating solutions.
 Pursuant to the Implementation Agreement, we agreed to pay \$16.20 per share in cash and 0.0552 of a share of our common stock for each outstanding common share of Atotech (the "Atotech Acquisition").
-At the time of the announcement of the Atotech Acquisition, the total value of the aggregate cash and stock consideration was approximately \$5.1 billion.
-The final value of the consideration will be determined at the time of the closing of the Atotech Acquisition, which is subject to the satisfaction of certain closing conditions, including receipt of regulatory approval from China and approval by the Royal Court of Jersey.
+The final value of the consideration will be determined at the time of the closing of the Atotech Acquisition, which is subject to obtaining the required sanction by the Royal Court of Jersey and the satisfaction of customary closing conditions.
 Our obligation to complete the Atotech Acquisition is not subject to any financing condition.
 We intend to fund the cash portion of the transaction with a combination of available cash on hand and committed term loan debt financing.